LidiaPV/BHL-analyses/README.md

 + Panama (PAN) - Contains all unique IDs (185) that include the subject Panama.
 + Bertholletia excelsa - Incorporates subject lists of all records (680) in BHL as of January 2022 that contain the scientific name *Bertholletia excelsa*.
 These records were obtained through a scientific name search on [BHL's website] (https://www.biodiversitylibrary.org/).
 + Indians of - ALL (I-ALL) - Incorporates subject lists of all records (417) in BHL that contain a subject beginning with the frase *Indians of* in their subject lists.
-+ Indians of Mexico/Indians of Mexico-Central-South America/Indians of the West Indies (I-LA) - Incorporates all records (158)in BHL that contain one of the following subjects in their subject lists: *Indians of Mexico, Indians of Central America, Indians of South America, Indians of the West Indies*.
++ Indians of Mexico/Indians of Mexico-Central-South America/Indians of the West Indies (IP-G2) - Incorporates all records (158)in BHL that contain one of the following subjects in their subject lists: *Indians of Mexico, Indians of Central America, Indians of South America, Indians of the West Indies*.
++ Indigenous (IND) - Incorporates subject lists of all records (17) in BHL that contain the term *Indigenous* as part of at least one subject referring to Indigenous peoples in their subject lists.

 *All data in numbers as of July 1st, 2021 except when otherwise indicated.